 What to See and Do

 Po Lin Monastery and Tai O Village on Lantau Island.
 Away from the hustle and bustle of urban Hong Kong lies Lantau Island, where you will find a slower pace of life and more traditional sights.
-Buddhist Po Lin Monastery and its traditional vegetarian restaurant is missed by many visitors and when combined with a visit to the traditional fishing village of Tai O makes for a great day out and one that lets you escape the tourist masses.
+Many visitors miss the Buddhist Po Lin Monastery and its traditional vegetarian restaurant; when combined with the traditional fishing village of Tai O, it makes for a great day out and one that lets you escape the masses.

 The Dragon’s Back hike takes you to the southeast corner of Hong Kong Island and offers spectacular views over the city’s iconic skyline and the South China Sea.
 There are shorter versions that take about an hour and longer versions that take four hours.
 Whichever you choose, finish the walk off with a casual lunch or drink at one of the cafés at Shek O Beach.

 Lining up for the afternoon tea at the Peninsula Hotel.
-As much as I love showcasing Hong Kong’s colonial past alongside its edgier and more contemporary aspects, sadly, the daily queue of ragtag tourists takes away the ambience that should accompany such a ritual.
+Sadly, the daily queue of ragtag tourists takes away from the ambience that should accompany such a ritual.

-For only HK$2.30 (28 cents) you can travel almost the entire length of Hong Kong Island by tram, traversing an amazing cross-section of this city.
-The best route is between the terminuses at Kennedy Town and Shau Kei Wan; it’s about a two-hour journey.
+For only HK$2.30 (28 cents), you can travel almost the entire length of Hong Kong Island by tram, traversing an amazing cross-section of this city.
+The best route is between Kennedy Town and Shau Kei Wan; it’s about a two-hour journey.
 Get a front-row seat upstairs—this is the real Hong Kong!

-One of my favorite days out is to take to the water on one of the junks—traditional Chinese sailing vessels reinvented as pleasure boats—in Hong Kong Harbor.
-You can hire one for a private cruise around the harbor (perhaps with a feng shui master joining you to introduce this unique aspect of Chinese culture) or a longer day visiting a pristine beach or indeed visiting an Outlying Island for a slap-up seafood banquet at Rainbow Restaurant.
-There are numerous options, and this is certainly a unique way to experience Hong Kong.
-I’m in contact with many of the local junk operators and can easily arrange the outing for you.
+Take to the water on one of the junks—traditional Chinese sailing vessels reinvented as pleasure boats—in Hong Kong Harbor.
+You can hire one for a private cruise around the harbor (perhaps with a feng shui master joining you to introduce this unique aspect of Chinese culture) or a longer day visiting a pristine beach or an outlying island for a slap-up seafood banquet at Rainbow Restaurant.

 March, April, October, November, and December.
 These are the months when humidity is low and Hong Kong’s weather is at its best, allowing you to take full advantage of all the city offers.